 June 1 — The county medical examiner finds that Floyd's heart stopped as police restrained him and compressed his neck, noting Floyd had existing health issues and listing fentanyl and methamphetamine use as “other significant conditions."

 June 2 — Minnesota's Department of Human Rights launches a civil rights investigation into the Minneapolis Police Department.

-June 3 — Ellison files a tougher second-degree murder charge against Chauvin and charges the other three officers involved in Floyd's arrest.
+June 3 — Ellison files a tougher second-degree murder charge against Chauvin and charges the other three officers with aiding and abetting both murder and manslaughter.

 June 4 — A funeral for Floyd is held in Minneapolis.